MSOE-CPE2600/multiprocessing-turney-radulovicnastasja/README.md

 ## Overview

-This project demonstrates parallel programming techniques using **C** and **Linux processes** to generate Mandelbrot set images and create a movie.
+This project demonstrates parallel programming to generate Mandelbrot set images and create a movie.
 The program uses **multi-processing** to speed up the computation of fractal images by dividing the workload across multiple child processes.

 ---